PASSIVE vs ACTIVE PSA EVALUATION

-Until recently, the only fairly reliable method of evaluating
+Prior to that time, the only method of evaluating

-the usage of public service advertising was to place a business reply card
+the usage of PSAs in broadcast and cable media was to place a business reply card

-(BRC) in the PSA package distributed to broadcast outlets.
+(BRC) in the PSA package distributed to stations.

-Although everyone who used this evaluation technique knew that it
+Although everyone who used the BRC evaluation technique knew that it

-was not entirely accurate, BRCs were the only method available to track
+was not entirely accurate, prior to Nielsen monitoring data BRCs were the only method available to track

 usage, and the assumption was that it is better to have some data than